-From the outside looking in, getting a mortgage loan from application to the closing table looks fairly straightforward.
-You apply for a loan, submit it, the lender looks at it, approves it then orders closing papers.
+From the outside looking in, getting a mortgage loan from application to final closing looks fairly straightforward.
+You apply for a loan, submit it, the lender looks at it, approves it then orders final closing papers.
 Once you submit your application, it gets pretty quiet on your end.
 But on the other end, there’s a whole lot going on.
 In fact, if there is a lot of work to do on your end at the very beginning, it might indicate there were some problems with the application or some issues with third parties.
 You want it to be quiet on your front.
 That indicates your loan is being processed without any road bumps.
-To help with a smooth closing, there are some things you can do on your own that will definitely help.
+To help with a final closing that is seamless and fast, there are some things you can do on your own that will definitely help.

-This third task is really not doing something compared to doing something.
-After you submit and document your loan, don’t apply for anymore credit.
-Just sit tight.
+Third, don’t apply for more credit.
+After you submit and document your loan, just sit tight.
 If you’re really looking forward to buying that new car, have some patience and wait until after your loan has closed.
 This helps in a couple of ways.
 First, lenders will run one final credit report prior to funding your loan.
 This makes sure the debt you disclose on your application and appears on your initial credit report essentially matches the final report.
 If a new payment shows up, your loan must be reviewed yet again to make sure the debt ratios fall in line.
 Second, a new credit inquiry while your loan is in process can affect credit scores.
 Most loan programs today require a minimum score and it’s possible a new inquiry while you’re shopping for a home could negatively impact your qualifying credit score.

-Finally, if after you’ve submitted and documented your file, there may be more questions.
-These questions are referred to as loan conditions.
-Typically, all they’re concerned with is updating credit documents such as providing updated paycheck stubs or bank statements.
+Finally, if after you’ve submitted and documented your file, prepare for loan conditions.
+Loan conditions are questions that come up and might require updated documents like updated paycheck stubs or bank statements.
 There might be a question about a bank deposit that can’t be properly sourced.
 Whatever the question, act quickly.
 Any delays on your part will only delay your loan approval.

-If you follow these five things on your own, your loan process will be very quiet on your end after all.
+If you follow these five things on your own, your final closing will be fast and smooth.